Skeena Quality Waters Strategy

 www.gottrout.com

-» Working Group Recommendations [PDF 351KB]
+» Working Group Recommendations [PDF 403KB]

-Changes to Working Groups
+Changes to Working Group Composition

-• Five resident anglers (alternates will become standing members)
+• Five resident anglers

 • Three angling guides